 - Confession – this is something personal

-- Annulment clearance paper that is acquired from your Archdiocese or contact your church for more info (if previously married) – this is an annulment process for a previous Church wedding and is different from the Civil rites annulment process
+- Annulment clearance paper – for people who have been previously married in the Catholic Church; that is acquired from your Archdiocese or contact your church for more info (if previously married) – this is an annulment process for a previous Church wedding and is different from the Civil rites annulment process

 FOR NON-CATHOLIC RITES PURPOSE